aws-ia/terraform-adobe-magento/README.md

 > Note: This module is in beta testing and likely contains bugs.
 It is not recommended for production use at this time.

 # Terraform Adobe Commerce Quick Start
-This module is designed to deploy Magento into your AWS account using Terraform Cloud.
+James Cowie, Pat McManaman, and Mikko Sivula, Shero Commerce

-## Authors
+Kenny Rajan, Dan Taoka, and Vikram Mehto, Amazon Web Services

-James Cowie, Pat McManaman, and Mikko Sivula, _Shero Commerce_ Kenny Rajan, Dan Taoka, and Vikram Mehto, _Amazon Web Services_
+This module uses Terraform Cloud to deploy Magento on AWS.

 # Install Terraform
-To install Terraform, see [Install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) for a tutorial.
+To install Terraform, see [Install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli){:target="_blank"}.

 # Sign up for Terraform Cloud
 Sign up and log in to [Terraform Cloud](https://app.terraform.io/signup/account).
 A free tier is available if you don't have an account.